WHAT IS FORENSIC PSYCHIATRY?

 Forensic psychiatrists specialize in the ways in which the mental health and legal system overlap.
 We consult with attorneys (both defense and prosecution), work with corporations and government entities, as well as serving as expert witnesses in courtroom.

 Forensic Psychiatry Expert

 Dr. Yarnell-Mac Grory is a leading expert in forensic psychiatry.
 After graduating top of her medical school class with both an MD and a PhD, she went on to train in Adult and Adolescent Psychiatry at Yale University.
 She then completed further sub-specialization in Law and Psychiatry (Forensic Psychiatry) at Yale University where she gained first hand experience working with and consulting for attorneys, testifying in court, working in a correctional setting, as well as legal courses with Yale Law School.
 Afterward she completed additional training in Addiction Psychiatry at Yale University, specializing in opioid use disorders.
-Dr. Yarnell-Mac Grory maintains faculty appointments at both Yale and Brown Medical Schools.
-She is the Assistant Chief of Psychiatry for the Rhode Island State Hospital, Eleanor Slater.
+Dr. Yarnell-Mac Grory maintains faculty appointments at Yale and has previously been faculty at Brown Medical School.
+She has served as the Assistant Chief of Psychiatry for the Rhode Island medical system (BHDDH) and as Chief of Forensic Services for the Rhode Island State Hospital, Eleanor Slater.

 Dr. Yarnell-Mac Grory is a dual doctorate who trained at the top program, Yale University, in psychiatry, forensic psychiatry, and addiction psychiatry.

 She has experience as an expert witness (including testimony).

 She works in both civil and criminal cases.

 She is experienced in assessment of: violence risk, criminal responsibility, insanity, asylum, disability, custody, and more.